spatie/image-optimizer/README.md

 JPGs will be made smaller by running them through [JpegOptim](http://freecode.com/projects/jpegoptim).
 These options are used:
 - `--strip-all`: this strips out all text information such as comments and EXIF data
 - `--all-progressive`: this will make sure the resulting image is a progressive one, meaning it can be downloading using multiple passes of progressively higher details.

+JPG's can also be optimized through [mozjpeg](https://github.com/mozilla/mozjpeg/blob/master/usage.txt).
+Only the standard options are used by default.

 ### PNGs